🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 How to Use This in Practice

-2. Determine the break-even probability (which mirrors the market price)
+2. Determine the break-even probability (which equals the market price)

-3. If your forecast exceeds break-even by more than the bid-ask spread: strong opportunity
+3. When your estimate exceeds break-even by more than the spread width: strong buy opportunity

-4. If your forecast falls short of break-even: examine NO shares as an alternative
+4. When your estimate falls below break-even: evaluate NO shares as an alternative

 Position Size Calculator